mBART: Multidimensional Monotone BART: Examples

 {

 }

-Note that the signs of the coefficients are all positive.
-However, the relationship need not be linear and we can check this by running the flexible fitters BART and mBART.

-Figure~\ref{fig:house-bart-vs-mbart-linear} displays aspects of the inference from the linear model, BART, and mBART.
-The top left panel plots the BART MCMC draws of $\sigma$.
-The solid horizontal line indicates the $\sigma$ estimate from the linear regression, the ``dot dash'' horizontal line indicates the posterior mean of $\sigma$ from mBART, and the ``dash'' horizontal line indicates the posterior mean of $\sigma$ from BART.
-The top right panel shows the $\sigma$ draws from the mBART MCMC with the horizontal lines indicating estimates of $\sigma$ as in the top left panel.
-The bottom left panel plots the BART fits versus the mBART fits.
-The bottom right panel plots the linear fits versus the mBART fits.
-All three methods give a similar level of fit.
+{ Figure~\ref{fig:cars-bart-vs-mbart-linear} displays aspects of the inference from the linear model, BART, and mBART.
+The top left panel plots the BART MCMC draws of $\sigma$, the top right panel plots the mBART MCMC draws of $\sigma$, and in each plot the estimate of $\sigma$ from the linear regression is indicated by a horizontal solid line.
+Both BART and mBART quickly burn-in to $\sigma$ values much smaller than the least squares estimate indicating much tighter fits.
+The monotonicity constraint renders slightly larger $\sigma$ draws.
+The bottom left panel, which plots the BART fits versus the mBART fits, shows them to be quite similar.
+In contrast, the bottom right panel, which plots the linear fits versus the mBART fits, shows clear differences between the two.}

-Figure~\ref{fig:house_marginal-effects-12} displays the conditional effects of neighborhood ({\tt nbhd}) and house size ({\tt size}).
-To visualize the conditional effects from the BART/mBART fits we construct $x$ vectors such that one of the $x$ coordinates varies while the others are held fixed.
-For example, in the bottom left panel of Figure~\ref{fig:house_marginal-effects-12} we see the estimate of $f(x)$ for $x$ having the size values indicated on the horizontal axis.
+{Figure \ref{fig:cars_marginal-effects-1234} displays the estimated conditional effects for the four variables in $x$, {\tt mileage}, {\tt year}, {\tt featureCount} and {\tt isOneOwner}.
+To visualize the conditional effects from the BART/mBART fits we construct $x$ vectors such that the $x$ coordinate of interest varies while the others are held fixed.
+In each panel, we see the estimate of $f(x)$ with the year values of $x$ indicated on the horizontal axis.
 The various curves in the figure correspond to different fixed levels of the other three variables in $x$.
 We picked a grid of values for each variable and then constructed a design matrix composed of all possible combinations.
-We used 15 quantiles for the values of {\tt size}, 2, 3, 4, and 5 for {\tt nbedrm}, 1,2, and 3 for {\tt nbhd}, and 0 or 1 for {\tt brickYes}. giving $15 \times 4 \times 3 \times 2 = 360$ possible combinations.
-To keep the plot readable, we randomly sampled the possible combinations of the variables held fixed so that not all possible curves are plotted in each frame of Figure~\ref{fig:house_marginal-effects-12}.
+To keep the plots readable, we conditioned on a random sample of these value combinations, and held them fixed as we varied the variable of interest, so that not all possible curves are plotted in each panel.}

-The BART conditional effects of house size are plotted in the lower left panel of Figure~\ref{fig:house_marginal-effects-12} while the mBART estimates are in the lower right panel.
-We see that the BART estimates suggest that is possible for a larger house to sell for less with all else held constant while the mBART estimates give a much more appealing story.
-The top two panels of Figure~\ref{fig:house_marginal-effects-12} display the neighborhood effect.
-In this case the data are sufficiently informative for there to be little difference.